oracle-livelabs/developer/ajd-soda/simple-app-mongoapi/simple-app-mongoapi.md

 *You can proceed to the next lab…*

 ## Acknowledgements
-* **Author** - Valentin Leonard Tabacaru, Database Product Management and Priscila Iruela, Technology Product Strategy Director
+* **Author** - Valentin Leonard Tabacaru, Database Product Management and Priscila Iruela, Technology Product Strategy Directorf
 * **Contributors** - Victor Martin Alvarez, Technology Product Strategy Director
-* **Last Updated By/Date** - Priscila Iruela, June 2022
+* **Last Updated By/Date** - Priscila Iruela, July 2022

 ## Need Help?
 Please submit feedback or ask for help using our [LiveLabs Support Forum](https://community.oracle.com/tech/developers/categories/livelabsdiscussions).
 Please click the **Log In** button and login using your Oracle Account.
 Click the **Ask A Question** button to the left to start a *New Discussion* or *Ask a Question*.
 Please include your workshop name and lab name.
 You can also include screenshots and attach files.
 Engage directly with the author of the workshop.